Stuck on cruise ships during pandemic, crews beg to go home

 “People are exhausted and mentally drained,” said Dr. Usme, now recovered and back on the Greg Mortimer.
 “It's a complex situation.
 You feel very vulnerable and at imminent risk of death.”

-CMI, the Miami-based company that manages the boat, said it has been “unable to get the necessary permissions” to get crew members of 22 nationalities home, but said they were all still under contract receiving pay.
+CMI, the Miami-based company that manages the boat, said it has been “unable to get the necessary permissions” to let crew members of 22 nationalities go home, but said they were all still under contract receiving pay.

 Marvin Paz Medina, a Honduran man who works as the ship's storekeeper, sent a video to the AP of his tiny cabin of about 70 square feet (6.5 square meters), where he has been confined for more than 35 days.
 “It's hard being locked up all day, staring at the same four walls," he said.

-Paz Medina says his children keep asking him when he's coming home, but he has no answers.
+Paz Medina says his children keep asking him when he's coming home, but he doesn't have an answer.

 “We are trapped, feeling this anxiety that at any moment we can get seriously ill," said Paz Medina.
 “We do not want this anymore.
 We want to go home.”